rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 tags = ["security"]
 +++

-TLS (Transport Level Security) is a network protocol that sites between trasport layer (TCP) and application layer protocols (HTTP, IMAP, SMTP and so on).
-TLS provides security features such as encryption and authentication to TCP connections that merely deal with reliably transferring streams of data.
+TLS (Transport Level Security) is a network protocol that sits between trasport layer (TCP) and application layer protocols (HTTP, IMAP, SMTP and so on).
+It provides security features such as encryption and authentication to TCP connections that merely deal with reliably transferring streams of data.
 For example, a lot of URLs in modern web start with `https://` and you typically see a lock icon by the address bar on your web browser.
-This indicates TLS being used to not only encrypt data against passive sniffing by various adversaries, but also against certain active attacks that involve someone hijacking connection between client and server for credential stealing and other shenanigans.
+This indicates TLS being used to not only encrypt data against passive sniffing by various adversaries, but also against active MITM attacks that involve someone hijacking connection between client and server for credential stealing and other nefarious purposes.

-Exact details are fairly complex, but to encrypt data and authenticate the server TLS protocol has to perform a handshake.
+Exact details of TLS are fairly complex, but to encrypt data and authenticate the server it has to perform a handshake.
 In TLS version 1.3 this is typically only one round trip:

-1. Client send Client Hello message with a list of cipher suites it support, proposed key agreement protocol and some cryptographic materials to kickstart the encrypted communication as soon as possible.
+1. Client send Client Hello message with a list of cipher suites it supports, proposed key agreement protocol and some cryptographic materials to kickstart the encrypted communication as soon as possible.
 Client Hello message may have a list of TLS extensions that provide additional cryptographic capabilities and their parameters.
 Cipher suites are combinations